spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 In the `multitenancy` config file, you must set a name in `tenant_database_connection_name`.
 You can use `tenant`, but it could be any name that you want.
 The `landlord_database_connection_name` must also be set.
 A logical value could be `landlord`, but again, you could use any name you want.

 Next, let's create the connections themselves.
-In the `database` config file, in the `connections` key you must add a database configuration for the tenant and landlord connections.
+In the `database` config file, in the `connections` key, you must add a database configuration for the tenant and landlord connections.

 In the example below, the `mysql` driver is used, but you can use any driver you'd like.
-For the `tenant` connection you should set `database` to `null`.
+For the `tenant` connection, you should set `database` to `null`.
 The package will dynamically set the database name depending on the tenant that's considered the current one.

 ```php
 // in config/database.php